mfernan1985/MIS-630-Team_5/README.md

 Goal:
 The goal is to provide an ability for the local business owners to publish their businesses on the website/app and respond to customer reviews.
 At the same time, allow the customers to search for the local businesses and write the experience in form of reviews.

-Scope:
-* provide a platform for the customers to search local businesses for their individual needs like a saloon, restaurant, pet grooming parlors etc.
-* allow the customers to write reviews about their experience at a particular business
-* allow the local businesses to publish their business information
-* allow the businesses to respond to the reviews
-* Website/App to reflect all reviews of the businesses correctly that will enable the customer to decide the right place to visit
-* Extend training to local businesses to effectively respond to negative feedbacks from customers
-* Monitor and reduce fake reviews about the businesses

 Scenario
 1: A customer is looking for a good hair salon in her area.
 She opens TSB.com enters the service and location.
 TSB displays the list of salons, description, address, phone, website and its reviews.